LuanRT/YouTube.js/src/parser/README.md

 // We may cast the whole array to a GridVideo[] and throw if we have any non-GridVideo elements: const allVideos = feed.as(GridVideo);

-// There's some extra methods for ObservedArray<T extends YTNode>
+// There are some extra methods for ObservedArray<T extends YTNode>
 // which we use internally but not documented here (yet).
 // see the source code for more details.
 ```

 ## SuperParsedResponse
 Represents a parsed response in an unknown state.
-Either a `YTNode` or a `ObservedArray<YTNode>` or `null`.
+Either a `YTNode` or an `ObservedArray<YTNode>` or `null`.

 You will need to assert the type and unwrap the response to get the actual value.